@mock Directive Specification

 }

-4.2Reading Mock Files
+5.2Reading Mock Files

-This mechanism is implementation defined.
+This mechanism is implementation-defined.

-4.3Schema-Aware Clients
+5.3Schema-Aware Clients

 Schema-aware clients face additional complexity: operations using the @mock directive may reference types and fields not yet present in the server schema.
 Such clients must patch their local schema to include these definitions, or disable validation for mocked operations.
 The mechanism for schema patching is outside the scope of this specification, however contributions addressing this are welcome for inclusion in a future version of this document.